-The Supply Chain Finance Community organised the Special Interest Group [SIG] on Supply Chain Finance for the fourth time this year.
+The Supply Chain Finance Community organised the Special Interest Group [SIG] on Supply Chain Finance this year for the fourth time.
 The event took place online, on the 4th of March 2022 between 15.00 and 17.00 (CET).
 During the session, academics came together to discuss their working papers and research ideas on Supply Chain Finance to gain new insights.
 This year’s topic was Challenges for Procurement and Supply Management, Thomas Choi from Arizona State University gave the keynote speech.
 Five academics from different universities have presented and received valuable feedback from each other and the other academics who attended.

 The presenters & their research topics: